jovanimal/My-Learning-Tracker/log.md

 ## Mon 13 Jan 20

 First day of Next Academy Full Stack Web Development Bootcamp.
+Introduction to HTML & CSS, refershing what I have gone through on FreeCodeCamp and Codecademy when I first started coding in Sept 2019.

 ## Wed 30 Oct 19